 (B) Manner of service.
 Service under this rule may be made as follows:

-(1) By service of summons upon a person or his agent pursuant to these rules; or
+(1) By service of summons upon a person or his agent under these rules; or

 (2) By service of summons outside this state in a manner provided by Rule 4.1 (service upon individuals) or by publication outside this state in a manner provided by Rule 4.13 (service by publication) or outside this state in any other manner as provided by these rules; or

-Rule 4.10.
-Summons: Service upon Secretary of State or other governmental agent
+Indiana Rules of Civil Procedure Rule 4.10.
+Summons: Service upon Secretary of State or another governmental agent

 (1) The person seeking service or his attorney shall: